 Prayer for the church, for others, for myself

 The vision of the Fellowship of Christian Athletes (FCA) is to see the world impacted for Jesus Christ through the influence of athletes and coaches.
 Their mission is to present to athletes and coaches, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving Him in their relationships and in the fellowship of the church.
-Pray today for all the FCA leaders and student athletes in Knoxville.
-Andy and Erin Owens work with Young Life in Kentucky and will be our guests at next month's Global Mission Conference.
+Pray today for all the FCA leaders and student athletes in Knoxville as well as Andy and Erin Owens work with Young Life in Kentucky.